frontend/toolbox/javascript.md

 ## Linting

 As for our styles, to keep things consistent, we are using [Eslint](https://eslint.org/) with the standard [Airbnb rules set](https://github.com/airbnb/javascript).
-You can also change it directly inside the package.json. **Be also sure that your editor is properly setted** to display the warnings.
+You can also change it directly inside the package.json. **Be also sure that your editor is properly set** to display the warnings.

 ### Next step

 Now that we made the tour of the development workflow, you can start [writing a bit of documentation](../documentation.html).